marcelodevcore/PrimeMotors/README.md

 # PrimeMotors
-Web page of a car store brand
+Responsive web page of a car store brand